Find Affordable College Courses

 744 Yearly Graduations

 The 5th most popular school in the country for management science majors who are seeking their master's degree is New York University.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 744 people received their master's degree in management science from NYU.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 744 people received their master's degree in management science from NYU.
+About 42% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+Data shows that NYU graduates that hold this degree go on to make a median salary of $90,072.

 #6